ankane/pgsync/README.md

   - table2
 ```

-For Rails, you probably want to exclude schema migrations and ActiveRecord metadata.
+For Rails, you probably want to exclude schema migrations and Active Record metadata.

 ```yml
 exclude: